Skip to main content

 Part of this work includes providing knowledge translation and communications support with research projects.

-Healthcare professional sits with two adults and two children in medical office exam room.
-Doctor is holding a tablet-like device in one hand and looks to be explaining something while the group listens.
+Healthcare professional speaks with two adults and two children in medical office exam room.

 Research Roadmap